ElektraInitiative/libelektra/doc/decisions/simplify_api.md

 Change:

-- keyMeta might return null or a keyset that contains at least one meta:/ key
+- keyMeta might return null or a keyset that contains only meta:/ key
-- keySetMeta sets a keyset that only contains meta:/ keys and at least one
+- keySetMeta sets a keyset that only contains meta:/ keys

 Rename: